ChristinaL24/ChristinaL24/README.md

 - ⚡ Fun fact: I once ate six bowls of pho in one sitting (which I am very proud of 😄 )

 ### About Me
+Welcome!
+I'm Christina!

+Prior to entering the web development space, I was originally working towards higher education in hopes of working with pediatrics within the healthcare setting.

 ### Stack